 Improve your vision by relieving eye strain

-Palming in a dark room
+Palming in a Dark Room

-Many forms of defective vision are caused or exacerbated by eyestrain. this is particularly true in the case of short-sightedness or myopia.
+Many forms of defective vision are caused or exacerbated by eyestrain. this is particularly true in the case of shortsightedness or myopia.
 There are many exercises you can do to relieve eye strain.
 Most of them were developed by a famous eye doctor named doctor Bates.

 It tends to be difficult to motivate people to carry out these exercises consistently.
-They involve relaxing the eyes and visualising darkness, so a common question that people ask when they are shown these exercises is: Why do my eyes not relax when I am asleep?
+They involve relaxing the eyes and visualizing darkness, so a common question that people ask when they are shown these exercises is: Why do my eyes not relax when I am asleep?

 Many adults , while they may have overcome their fear of of the dark that they had in childhood, are still uneasy in the dark.
 They do not like to lie in a dark room and this nervousness is transmitted to the eyes, causing a strain.
 When they finally fall asleep the eyes continue to strain and are tired upon waking rather than refreshed.